 - developing a mild form of mumps that lasts for a day or two

 In rare cases, a small rash of bruise-like spots may appear a number of weeks after the injection.
-See your GP if you notice this kind of rash, or if you have any concerns about your child's symptoms following the MMR.
+See your GP if you notice this kind of rash, or if you have any concerns about your child's symptoms after having the MMR jab.

-This leaflet tells you the common vaccination reactions (PDF, 64kb) that may happen in babies and young children up to five years of age.
+This NHS leaflet tells you about the common vaccination reactions in babies and young children up to the age of five years.

 Read the answers to other common questions about the MMR vaccine.